-The factor $T{i,j}$ is the time difference between measurements, and τ_0 is the temporal correlation length, here set to a very small value of 0.01 days, meaning that there is very low we assume almost zero auto-correlation between the daily average observations as used in the inversion.
-Error (independence) between daily average observation/model errors.
-Although this may underestimate the true error correlation in some situations, in our experience it allows capturing pronounced pollution events more realistically in the a-posteriori simulations.
-Additionally, error correlation between different sites is neglected.
+The factor $T{i,j}$ is the time difference between measurements, and τ_0 is the temporal correlation length, here set to a very small value of 0.01 days, meaning that there is very low auto-correlation between the daily average observations as used in the inversion.
+Error correlation between different sites is neglected.